Recruiting And Retaining Women In Trucking

 An Untapped Labor Force

 Women make up about half of all US workers.
-But women only make up 6% of trucking industry workers over the past 20 years.
-So women are a huge, untapped labor force trucking companies want to reach.
+But women only made up 6% of trucking industry workers over the past 20 years.
+So women can be a huge, untapped labor force that trucking companies want to reach.
 Retaining even a small percentage could greatly help the company they work for.
 In the past, the women who have gotten into trucking often did so because a family member worked in trucking.
-Companies are encouraging current workers to recruit their family members.
-Companies are also trying to offer women flexible hours, so they can still tend to families, if that is what is the driving force keeping them away from trucking.
+Companies these days may be encouraging current workers to recruit their family members.

 Local Driving and Dedicated Routes

-Dedicated truck driving may be an option for women who are looking for a more flexible and predictable schedule, with more home time than traditional over the road trucking.
-Women may also choose to look for local driving opportunities, or request a dedicated route, which can give a more steady schedule.
+Dedicated truck driving may be an option for women who are looking for a more flexible and predictable schedule.
+It can offer more home time than traditional over the road trucking.
+Women may also choose to look for local driving opportunities or request a dedicated route.
+This can give a more steady schedule.
 Women may consider choosing a day-to-day route for smaller radius of travel.
 Dedicated drivers build relationship with their customers.

-Is it Hard to Earn a CDL License and Become a Trucker?
+Is it Hard to Earn a CDL License?

-Training for a commercial driver’s license, or a CDL, is possible with NETTTS CDL training program!
-NETTTS CDL training gives hand-on experience, where experienced trucking industry professionals will educate you, both in the classroom and on the road in a vehicle similar to the one you will be driving.
+Training for a commercial driver’s license, or a CDL, is possible with NETTTS CDL training programs!
+NETTTS CDL training gives you the chance for a hand-on driving experience.
+Experienced trucking industry professionals help train you in the classroom and on the road.

 NETTTS Class A CDL training, Class B CDL training and HVACR training programs are open and welcoming to anyone looking for new career training.
-We would love to see more women join our program!
+We encourage more women join our program!
 If you have been thinking about training for your CDL, apply with us at NETTTS!
-Call NETTTS at (800) 542-0009 or find out more online today.
-NETTTS offers Class A and B CDL Training Programs in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Hartford/Springfield MA.
+Call NETTTS at (800) 333-2888 or find out more online today.
+NETTTS offers Class A and B CDL Training Programs in and around the following states: Pawtucket, RI, North Andover, MA, Bridgeport, CT, and Somers, CT.